Mission and orientations of the Secrétariat

-It is up to the Secrétariat to establish harmonious relations and partnerships between Aboriginal peoples and the government as well as between Aboriginal peoples and the general public.
+It is up to the Secrétariat to establish harmonious relations and partnerships between Indigenous peoples and the government as well as between Indigenous peoples and the general public.
 This is achieved by negotiating agreements, disseminating appropriate information and providing support for the social, economic and cultural development of the First Nations and Inuit.

-The Secrétariat is the main gateway for Aboriginal peoples to Québec's government apparatus.
+The Secrétariat is the main gateway for Indigenous peoples to Québec's government apparatus.